Judge delays Stormy Daniels' lawsuit against Trump during investigation of Cohen

 Trump's attorney, Michael Cohen, asked to delay the case after FBI agents raided his home and office earlier this month.
 The FBI was seeking records about a nondisclosure agreement Daniels signed days before the 2016 presidential election.

-Cohen argues that his Fifth Amendment right against self-incrimination may be jeopardized if the proceedings weren't delayed.
+Cohen argues that his Fifth Amendment right against self-incrimination may be jeopardized if the proceedings aren't delayed.

 Daniels, whose real name is Stephanie Clifford, says she had an affair with Trump in 2006 and sued to invalidate the confidentiality agreement that prevents her from discussing it.
 She's also suing Cohen, alleging defamation.